Cannabis VC Karan Wadhera on why the industry, which took a hit last year, is now quietly blazing – TechCrunch

 KW: There are a few ways to look at that.
 I think for ancillary, periphery businesses, there will be a lot of acquisition opportunities in the future from strategics that decide that they want exposure to the cannabis industry and may get it by buying a point-of-sale business or an e-commerce player or a financial services businesses, because that’s less directly touching the plant.

 It’s going to be a question of how comfortable you are on the risk curve.
-Until we see kind of full-scale legalization, or until we see at least some of the the current bills in front of Congress passed or the rescheduling of cannabis from Schedule 1 to Schedule 2 or lower [by the Drug Enforcement Agency], some companies are going to be concerned about jumping into the space.
+Until we see kind of full-scale legalization, or until we see at least some of the current bills in front of Congress passed or the rescheduling of cannabis from Schedule 1 to Schedule 2 or lower [by the Drug Enforcement Agency], some companies are going to be concerned about jumping into the space.
 But that’s the opportunity, as well, and as long-term investors, that’s how we see it.

 In the meantime, we’ve had a couple of exits driven mainly by follow-on investors who want portions of our business, [including] a private equity firm that’s pursuing the roll-up of a particular category, and a financial investor.